Characteristics of Effective Check-in Questions

 Check-in questions are compelling

 The best check-in questions grab people’s attention and inspire them to respond.
 Participants literally lean forward during effective check-ins; they want to be part of the conversation.

 To create compelling questions, be mindful of two factors: relevance and variety.

 Relevant questions connect to a group’s interests, enabling participants to learn something new about a topic they care about.
 A group of managers might share a success from the past month.
 A team serving gang-affiliated youth might share a challenge they remember from their own adolescence, or describe a young person who inspires them.
 Veteran miners learning about new safety procedures might describe one thing that they don’t miss about the old days.
 Marketers might share a commercial that had a big impact upon them as a child.
 A group of lawyers could each describe one of their most challenging recent cases.

 Remember that questions don’t have to link to the substantive focus of a group to make them relevant.
 Almost everybody shares an interest in: 1. getting to know one another, and 2. enjoying themselves.

 For this reason, powerful questions that help people connect personally, whether about formative experiences, career paths, favorite music or personal passions, also tend to be compelling.
+They enable people to speak about what is meaningful to them.
 And they are fun.

 Sometimes relevance comes through connecting to contextual factors like the time and place of your meeting.
 If the meeting is being held at the end of the year, ask people to describe one accomplishment from the year, or one hope they have for the upcoming one.
 If the Academy Awards were broadcast that week, ask groups members to share a favorite movie and why.
 If the first snow has just blanketed the ground, consider asking people to share one winter memory.